kbali1/cse15l-lab-reports/LabReport3.md

                 the sources we have consulted.
 But in an event of this scale, touching so many issues and organizations, we are conscious of our limits.
 We have not interviewed number of them.
 We decided consciously to focus on recommendations we believe to be considered the views of others.
-We hope our report will encourage our fellow`
+We hope our report will encourage our fellow

-     `$ grep -w "con" preface.txt`
+     $ grep -w "con" preface.txt

-explanation
+Grep without `-w` returns lines that have strings that contain the string "con".
+But grep with `-w` does not return any lines that have string "con" by itself.
+Because "con" is a nonexistent word in the text.